-> Building code requirements from state to state and even community to community can vary greatly so it is best to check with your local authorities prior to your yurt purchase.
+Building code requirements from state to state and even community to community can vary greatly so it is best to check with your local authorities prior to your yurt purchase.
 If you live in a rural area, your yurt may not need to be permitted.
 Yurts are classifed by permitting authorities in several different ways, including as a permanent structure or a temporary structure.
 They may also be viewed as an out building much like a garage or storage building.
 The best way to start is by taking our brochure, suggested deck plans and information about snow loads and wind capacities to your local planning and zoning office.
 If they need more information, we can provide you with engineering data compiled by an outside, Colorado based engineering firm to confirm the strength and integrity of Colorado Yurts.
 In some cases the permitting office will require that the engineering data be wet stamped (certified) by an engineer from your state.
-We can provide this for most states in the U.S. The cost starts at $350 for Winter Stout Alpine Yurts and starts at $250 for all other yurts.
-In the case of building sites located outside of Colorado, it may be necessary to acquire a wet stamp from an engineer local to the site.
+We can provide this for most states in the U.S. In the case of building sites located outside of Colorado, it may be necessary to acquire a wet stamp from an engineer local to the site.
 When this is the case, coordination between our Colorado based engineer and your local engineer will be necessary.
 Pricing in these circumstances will be determined by the additional expenses incurred in facilitating this coordination, and by those services specifically provided by your local engineer.

-> Can yurts be connected together or with other structures?
+Can yurts be connected together or with other structures?

 Some customers choose to locate a bedroom, bathroom or office in a second yurt or other wooden structure.
 Attaching these to the main yurt can be as simple as building a breezeway between the two.
 This may also be accomplished by building a hallway between door frames of both structures.

 What about a bathroom and a kitchen in my yurt?